elastic/elastic-otel-node/packages/opentelemetry-node/docs/get-started.md

 <!-- ✅ Start-to-finish operation -->
 ## Send data to Elastic

-After installing the distro, configure and initialize it to start sending data to Elastic.
+After installing EDOT Node.js, configure and initialize it to start sending data to Elastic.

 <!-- ✅ Provide _minimal_ configuration/setup -->
-### Configure the distro
+### Configure EDOT Node.js

 <!-- ✅ Step-by-step instructions -->
-To configure the distro, at a minimum you'll need your Elastic Observability cloud deployment's OTLP endpoint and authorization data to set the appropriate `OTLP_*` environment variables:
+To configure EDOT Node.js, at a minimum you'll need your Elastic Observability cloud deployment's OTLP endpoint and authorization data to set the appropriate `OTLP_*` environment variables:

 * `OTEL_EXPORTER_OTLP_ENDPOINT`: The full URL of the endpoint where data will be sent.